$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

 The antipode $S$ and the counit $\varepsilon$ are given by

 Recall that the Hopf algebra structure allows to extend actions to tensor products of representations, to duals of representations and there is a trivial representation.
-Following Cautis, Kamnitzer and Morrison with our notation, we denote the standard basis of the $\Uun$-representation $\bC^n$ by $\{x_1,\dots,x_n\}$, where the action is given by
+We denote the standard basis of the $\Uun$-representation $\bC(q)^n$ (written $\bC^n$ for simplicity) by $\{x_1,\dots,x_n\}$, where the action is given by